RonHouser/Power-BI/Data Survey Breakdown/README.md

 ## "Data Survey Breakdown.pbix" is the Power BI project file for interactive use with the desktop application.
-## "Data Survey Breakdown.pdf" is a snapshot of the project.
+## "Data Survey Breakdown.pdf" is a snapshot of the dashboard.